Pawarpremlata/SahaayWEBUI/README.md

 * Install the [Node.js](https://nodejs.org/en/download/) in your PC.
 * Login to [Google Developer Console](https://console.developers.google.com/).
 * Create a project and search for the Youtube Data Api then enable API for the project you have created.
-* Copy and Paste the API Key in the tips.html[ Line: 29].
+* Copy and Paste the API Key in the tips.html page.
+* Generate a mapbox access token and add it to the nearesthospital.html page

 ### Installing

 A step by step series of examples that tell you how to get a development env running.